Fashion Photography: 9 Tips and Techniques

 fashion photography tips and techniques

 Instead, act confident and personable.
 At the beginning of the shoot, communicate your agenda.
 Then, as you work, talk to your subject.
-Explain what you want to see, and offer plenty of praise when you get the shot you’re after (and even when you don’t!).
+Explain what you want to see, and offer plenty of praise when you get the you’re after (and even when you don’t!).

-If you’re feeling anxious about the shoot and you’re worried you won’t be able to offer confident direction, then it can help to spend extra getting prepared.
+If you’re feeling anxious about the shoot and you’re worried you won’t be able to offer confident direction, then it can help to spend extra time getting prepared.
 In fact, if you’re nervous, then over-preparedness can be a good thing!
-Organize a shot list, and mentally rehearse technique and for each image.
+Organize a shot list, and mentally rehearse technique and composition for each image.
 Prepare the location, props, and clothes ahead of time.
-That way, you’re free to focus on your model during the actual shoot.
+That way, you’re free to on your model during the actual shoot.

 fashion photography tips and techniques